 The Faith Formation Council (FFC) collaborates with the Director of Religious Education (DRE) in creating a faith development program plan which strengthens and clarifies the ethical, moral and spiritual lives of children and youth.
 The FFC does so by making and following policies; creating, reviewing and evaluating programs; and securing resources (volunteers, space, budget) to meet the program plan and the Ends Statements of First Unitarian Church of Des Moines.

 The FFC time commitment is a 2 year term, if possible, with 10-11 meetings per year.
-If you are interested in participating on the FFC, please contact Tracy Beck, Director of Religious Education, at 244-8603 x.
-104, or firstname.lastname@example.org.
+If you are interested in participating on the FFC, please contact Devon McClurken, Director of Faith Formation, at 244-8603 x 104, or firstname.lastname@example.org.

 Social Justice / Outreach

 The goal of the Faith in Action (FIA) program at First Unitarian is to provide members and friends with opportunities for community service and volunteer work.
 Members of the FIA Coordinating Team solicit and select applications from community organizations to partner with as our Community Outreach Partner, each for a two-month period of time, to give not only of our financial resources, but our time and talents as well.
 The FIA team also coordinates with the nominator/champion of the community outreach partner.
 If you would like to know more about the Faith in Action Coordinating Team, please contact member Kate Allen.

 We have many Social Justice programs and Issue Teams with opportunities to be involved; check them out in the Social Justice section of our web site.